-In order to reproduce in liver cells, HDV requires the hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
-HDV becomes the dominant virus, using the HBsAg from the hepatitis B virus to survive.
+In order to reproduce in liver cells, hepatitis delta requires hepatitis B’s surface protein, called the hepatitis B surface antigen (HBsAg).
+In cases of coinfection, the hepatitis delta virus becomes the dominant virus, using the HBsAg from the hepatitis B virus to survive and replicate.

 Prevalence of Hepatitis Delta in the World

 Because hepatitis delta requires someone to also have hepatitis B, the best way to prevent an infection is by getting the hepatitis B vaccine series.
 Family members and sexual partners of people with hepatitis B and delta are high-risk and should be vaccinated.

 - The hepatitis B vaccine is a series of 2 -3 shots usually given over a 6-month period and is available at a doctor’s office, health department or STI clinic.
 Click here for vaccine resources.

 For those already infected with chronic hepatitis B, you can protect yourself from hepatitis delta by having protected sex (sex with a condom), and avoiding potential blood exposures.
 For more prevention tips, click here.

 The Hepatitis B Foundation recommends that all people living with chronic hepatitis B be tested for hepatitis delta.
 This is a simple blood test.

 People at the highest risk for hepatitis D are those from highly endemic regions of the world including Mongolia, Romania, Russia, Georgia, Turkey, Pakistan, India, the Middle East, parts of Africa, and the Amazonian River Basin.